cdapio/cdap/cdap-docs/_common/_source/index.rst

 - |integrations|_

-  - **Cloudera:** Integrating CDAP into Cloudera, using Cloudera Manager, and running interactive queries with Impala
+  - **Cloudera:** Integrating CDAP into Cloudera, using Cloudera Manager, running interactive queries with Impala, and bridging CDAP Metadata with Cloudera's data management tool, Navigator
   - **JDBC:** The CDAP JDBC driver, included with CDAP
   - **Pentaho:** *Pentaho Data Integration*, a business intelligence tool that can be used with CDAP
   - **Squirrel:** *SquirrelSQL*, a simple JDBC client that can be integrated with CDAP